Study Building Blocks

 The more work you ask people to do, and the more targeted the study, the more expensive the study will be to complete.
 That's because we will pay participants more since there will be more work, and we increase the incentive to fill more challenging targets.
 See pricing for more info.

 Once you've created your study, you're going to want to try it out as a participant would, just to make sure everything is working the way you want.
-To preview it as a participant, edit the study, initialize it (the last step in the process), and click on Get Study URL.
+To preview it as a participant, edit the study, publish it (the last step in the process), and click on Preview.
 This will show the study on participate.soundingbox.com, and you can step through it just like a normal participant.
 We'll record your response, and you can see it in the dashboard after you're done.

 Share the study URL with your colleagues to see what they think too!
 See collecting responses for more info about previewing it as a participant.